sourcegraph/about/handbook/ops/bizops/amplitude.md

 | On-prem instances/pings | Looker    | [Link](https://sourcegraph.looker.com/dashboards-next/174)    |
 | Signup funnel on Cloud  | Amplitude | [Link](https://analytics.amplitude.com/sourcegraph/chart/jumvevm?source=workspace)    |

+Any analysis that was conducted in Looker prior to the implementation of Amplitude can still be done in Looker, and existing Looker dashboards and visualizations will still be maintained.
+Amplitude will help us conduct new and different analysis regarding product analytics.
 ### Data
 Most Sourcegraph Cloud events are being sent to Amplitude.
 The events not being sent are extremely low traffic events, non-UI events (e.g. backend events for a search that we capture) or ones we have explicitly decided to exclude (such as code insights events because we’re focused on enterprise and Cloud data won’t inform any decisions).
 The [full data map is in Drive](https://docs.google.com/spreadsheets/d/171up68LIY1xQZTgBoA5FQpGO62Wg0a0wNNrm8ksVm4A/edit#gid=0).

 The data in Amplitude starts on 2020-12-01.

 It’s sent through a script that runs every hour and pulls from ```sourcegraph_analytics.amplitude_events```, which is loaded by [this scheduled query](https://console.cloud.google.com/bigquery/scheduled-queries/locations/us/configs/609f8a27-0000-287c-9f20-f403043cb328/runs?project=telligentsourcegraph).